Archive for productivity

 While there are undoubtedly some genetic advantages that allow some people to learn effortlessly, I think part of this difference in success comes down to strategy.
 While most people were trying to memorize, smart people were coming up with creative connections between ideas.
 These connections made the ideas easier to remember, so less memorizing was required.
 Additionally, the new connections made the ideas easier to understand, so learning itself was faster.

-how to learn, memorizing, how to learn without memorizing, how to study without memorizing, learn how to, learn how to think, how to understand, memorization, how to learn instead of memorize, learn to think
+how to learn, memorizing, how to learn without memorizing, how to study without memorizing, learn how to, learn how to think, how to understand, how to learn instead of memorize, memorization, how to learn?

 Posted on 05.28.09 | 33 Comments